Angami Women Organisation

-The Angami Women Organization, formerly known as Angamimiapfü Mechü Krotho, is an Indian public organization.
-It is the apex women organization of the Angami Nagas.
+The Angami Women Organisation (AWO), formerly known as Angamimiapfü Mechü Krotho, is a women's organisation.
+It is the apex women organisation of the Angami Nagas.

 History

-Founded as Angamimiapfü Mechü Krotho, the organization was renamed as Angami Women Organization in 2022.
+Founded as Angamimiapfü Mechü Krotho, the organisation was renamed as Angami Women Organisation in 2022.

-In 2023, former President of the Angami Women Organization, Salhoutuonuo Kruse, was one of the two first women from Nagaland to be elected to the Nagaland Legislative Assembly.
-Kurse also became the first female cabinet minister in Nagaland.
+In 2023, former President of the Angami Women Organisation, Salhoutuonuo Kruse, was one of the first two women from Nagaland to be elected to the Nagaland Legislative Assembly.
+Kruse also became the first female cabinet minister in Nagaland.